Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: A short foray into some neighbouring topics

 Similarly to the model on $\Z^d$, we may consider the model of annihilating random walkers on the discrete torus $\tord_N$, formed by quotienting $\Z^d$ by $N \Z^d$.
 Imagine for the sake of simplicity that, at time zero, the walkers sit one apiece at each of the $N^d$ sites of $\tord_N$.
 In the first few units of time, a positive fraction of walkers are annihilated, and the system becomes sparser.
 Writing $s_N:[0,\infty) \to [0,1]$ for the proportion of surviving particles in $\tord_N$, we may define $s:[0,\infty) \to [0,1]$, $s = \lim_N s_N$, (an almost sure limit which clearly exists and is non-random), and ask questions about the rate at which $s(t) \searrow 0$ as unscaled time $t$ tends to infinity.

 On the other hand, by scaling space and time, we may find a regime analogous to that identified in the principal aim of this survey.
-Scaling $\tord_N$ to the unit torus by squeezing space by a factor of $N$, a respect for Brownian scaling leads us to speed time up by a factor of $N^2$.
-In the new coordinates, there is an instantaneous scourge of walkers that reduces their number from $N^d$ to an order of $N^{d-2}$ (at any given positive time).
+Scaling $\tord_N$ to the unit torus by squeezing space by a factor of $N$, Brownian scaling dictates that time be sped up by a factor of $N^2$.
+In the new coordinates, there is a rapid obliteration of walkers that reduces their number from $N^d$ to an order of $N^{d-2}$ (by any given positive time).
 Note that the relation (\ref{e.intrange}), that $n \e^{d-2}$ is of unit order, with $n$ the survivng particle number, is satisfied in the sense that $n$ is order $N^{d-2}$ and $\eps$, the interaction range, is $N^{-1}$.
 In scaled coordinates then, the system crashes down from infinity, and naturally slows down into the regime of constant mean free path.
 Our translation invariant choice of initial condition should manifest itself in this regime by convergence of the surviving particle number to a solution of the Smoluchowski coagulation ODE~(\ref{smolode}); since particles are indistinguishable, the kernel $K$ is identically equal to one.